colinhb/NineMouseChords/README.md

   :start()
 ```

-Blacklisting allows you to ensure specialized apps to handle mouse events themselves, or prevent cut and paste operations in contexts where they don't make sense.
-Also, please see the [note on implementation](#1-implementation) below for another reason you may want to blacklist certain apps.
+Beesides allowing specialized apps to handle mouse events themselves, please see the [note on implementation](#1-implementation) below for other reasons you may want to blacklist certain apps.

 ## Notes